Institutional Animal Care and Use Committee

 **Note: The IACUC will not issue approval of new protocol submissions until all listed personnel have completed the above requirements.
 The IACUC will not issue approval for a new individual (student, faculty, or staff) to take part in animal activities listed under a previously approved protocol until the PI has added that individual as an amendment/modification to their protocol and that individual has completed the above requirements.**

-To maintain approval on an existing protocol, PIs must notify the IACUC of any amendments/modifications to their protocols, including changes in personnel, number or species of animals used, etc. They must also submit Annual Review forms (for protocols lasting longer than one year) and Final Report forms, which can be accessed on the Forms page.
+To maintain approval on an existing protocol, PIs must submit Annual Review forms (for protocols lasting longer than one year) and Final Report forms when their study has concluded.

 What do I have to do to use vertebrate animals in research or teaching?